 If this fails, then you might face overdraft fees.

-So if you want to learn all about what happens when you get a Uber or Lyft but don’t have any money on your card, then this is the right article for you.
+So if you want to learn all about what happens when you get a Uber or Lyft but your card is out of funds, then this is the right article for you.

 Let’s get started!